 100 stickers grouped in 20 groups of 5

-All objects will be glued to a poster (which can be purchased from Staples, K-Mart, Wal-Mart, Office Max, Michael’s, etc.).
+All objects will be glued to a poster board (please do not use tri-fold boards) which can be purchased from Staples, K-Mart, Wal-Mart, Office Max or Michael’s.

 Other ideas used in the past: